Employment issues (tax)

 - there is no financial risk for the 'employee'.

 It is important to seek professional advice at an early stage and in any case prior to obtaining a written ruling from HMRC.

 If HMRC discovers that someone has been wrongly treated as self-employed, they will re-categorise them as employed and are likely to seek to recover arrears of contributions from the employer.

 HMRC carry out compliance visits in an attempt to identify and collect arrears of NICs.
 They may ask to see the records supporting any payments made.

 HMRC have the power to collect any additional NICs that may be due for both current and prior years.
 Any arrears may be subject to interest and penalties.

 Please contact us for advice on NICs compliance and ways to minimise the effect of a HMRC visit.

 How we can help

-If your business is located in the Belper area and you would like to discuss childcare in further detail, please do not hesitate to contact us at L & S Accountancy Services.
+If your business is in the Belper area we would be delighted to advise on any National Insurance compliance matters relevant to your own circumstances so please contact us at L & S Accountancy Services.